bluepicnic/SQA-Assignment-2---Number-System-Converter/README.md

   </tbody>
 </table>

+## Using The Application
+To use the application we would highly recommend using this github link: https://github.com/bluepicnic/SQA-Assignment-2---Number-System-Converter.git

+It is possible to do this on your local machine either by cloning the repository and opening in an IDE.
+After that you would then run npm start to manually test the application or run yarn test to run the unit tests.

+Another option would be to create a repl via the link.
+To do this go to create a new repl and choose import from git using the link above.
+The code from that point will be run as normal.

 ## Testing
-Smoke test
-Number is captured through input
-Button press successfully triggers function
-Number converted to 1 bit - Expected 1
-Number converted to 2 bits - 2/3 expected
-Number converted to 3 bits - 4/5/6/7/8
-Number converted to 4 bits
-Number converted to 5 bits
-Number converted to 6 bits
-Number converted to 7 bits
-Number converted to 8 bits/1 byte
-Binary number converted to decimal
-UI Testing
-Integration testing - CICD

-## TDD
+### TDD
-#### Test Requirements
+### Test Requirements
 We adopted Test Driven Development (TDD) as our software development process in order to write quality tests for our code and emphasise our focus on requirements.
 This aliged with the processes we were following within our github repository, as we ensured we had a CI/CD workflow within github actions and a number of issues to track progress with.

 Tests were written prior to implementing any functionality in order to adhere to TDD at each stage of development.
+This benefitted us by altering our perspective as developers to focus on tests and interaction before functionality was included, which ensured quality by granting us goals and requirements to adhere to.

+We made use of TDD's principles of writing tests before code, and ensuring those tests pass by writing just the right amount of code to allow for future refactoring.
+This could be considered at odds with our coding standards, as TDD's reliance on refactoring means that temporary or "lower quality" code was pushed to our repository in order to ensure tests at all levels could be completed.
+However, we made sure to rectify these issues in the refactoring stages, by not only producing improved upon code that passed tests, but also adhered more rigorously to our standards.

 Before developing the front end, we drafted various UI tests to potentially be used later in development.
 These tests were later refined into test scripts before implementing any javascript code related to functionality, and after HTML interface scripting had finished.
 These tests, and their results can be found below.

- and were added as unit tests to the *index.jest.js* file.

 ### Manual UI Tests
 <table>